tedneward/Azgaarnoth/Cities/Stagraven.md

 ## Draconic Order
 Stagraven has a chapterhouse of the [Gold Order](/Organizations/DraconicOrder/Gold.md), which also serves as home for any of the other members of the Order; it is well known that the Coppers have a strong presence here, as do the Silver and Steel.
-* Gold: Lord Martial Nisan Sigthar: Human Paladin (Oath of Devotion) 15, LG
+* Gold: Lord Martial [Nisan Sigthar](/People/NisanSigthar.md): Human Paladin (Oath of Devotion) 15, LG
-* Copper: Lord Mallin Swinleb: Half-elf Fighter (Psi Knight) 10/Rogue (Soul Knife) 7, CG; Mallin goes to great lengths to hide his psi abilities, and will not hesitate to use his talents to ensure his secret remains safe (blackmail first, elimiation if necessary)
+* Copper: Lord [Mallin Swinleb](/People/MallinSwinleb.md): Half-elf Fighter (Psi Knight) 10/Rogue (Soul Knife) 7, CG; Mallin goes to great lengths to hide his psi abilities, and will not hesitate to use his talents to ensure his secret remains safe (blackmail first, elimination if necessary)
-* Steel: Lord Artificer Thalkar Firelight: Half-orc Artificer 14, LG
+* Steel: Lord Artificer [Thalkar Firelight](/People/ThalkarFirelight.md): Half-orc Artificer 14, LG
-* Brass: Lord Archivist Comin Daylor: Elf (High) Wizard (Scryomancer) 16, NG; visiting here for a while on his way to [Dawsilent](Dawsilent.md) to continue research into coastal weather patterns
+* Brass: Lord Archivist [Comin Daylor](/People/CominDaylor.md): Elf (High) Wizard (Scryomancer) 16, NG; visiting here for a while on his way to [Dawsilent](Dawsilent.md) to continue research into coastal weather patterns

 ## Rogues' Guilds